Basic Information on the Minolta SR mount:

 Because for focus confirmation to be reliable, the body needed information on roughly what the lens’ maximum aperture was (something even MD spec did not reveal), and – without any great announcement – Minolta started equipping new SR/MD lenses with a pin to communicate that.

 It is however noteworthy, that Minolta did not go all-out on indicating maximum aperture.
-Instead, the X-600 indicator pin has only two possible positions: One for lenses that have a maximum aperture of f/2.8 or larger; one for lenses that have a maximum aperture of f/3.5 or lower.
-Seemingly, this was quite sufficien
+Instead, the X-600 indicator pin has only two possible positions: One for lenses that have a maximum aperture of f/2.8 or faster; one for lenses that have a maximum aperture of f/3.5 or lower.
+Seemingly, this was quite sufficient.

 Photographic lenses are expensive paperweights without a camera that can make use of them.
 The same goes for all the elements of a lens’ interfaces.
 Due to the manner in which Minolta implemented the extensions of the original Minolta SR mount, forward- and backward compatibility was almost total: An MD body could use an SR lens as well as an SR body could have, while MD lenses could be mounted on MC-and SR -age bodies without issues.
 Considering the manner in which some of Minolta’s competitors stumbled with retaining compatibility, this is no small feat.